nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Type `listall tomorrow` into the command box
 > * Output console will display `All tasks happening tomorrow successfully listed!`<br>
 > * All tasks (both completed and uncompleted) occurring tomorrow will be listed.<br>
-> * The task with description ‚Äútomorrow‚Äôs task‚Äù will appear.
+> * The task with description ìtomorrowís taskî will appear.

 <br>
 <br>